KothaiKumar/Ex-No-4-Creating-Procedures-using-PL-SQL/EX4.md

 ### Result:
-Thus, a procedure is created using PL/SQL.
+Thus, a procedure is created using PL/SQL successfully.